 The association of the role of antioxidants with breast cancer is still unclear^{2, 9, 10}.
-Previous suggested thatdiets high researches in antioxidants can protect against cancer, but the analysis of the European Prospective Investigation into Cancer and Nutrition (EPIC) cohort11concluded that no association between fruit and vegetable intake and breast cancer risk can be confirmed.
-On the other hand, a cohort study showed an association between bcarotene, vitamin C intake and lower breast cancer risk among postmenopausal women using exogenoushormones^{12.} Thesefindings are in conflict with former research^{2, 10, 13} that showed no association between b-carotene, vitamin C and E intake and breast cancer risk.
-Discrepancies in the associations between dietary antioxidants and breast cancer risk may due to differences in the adjustment variables, sample size, subgroups included in the study, study design and hormone receptor status of the tumour14-16.
-Protective effects of antioxidants were predominantly reported in some case-control studies^{17, 18} which are susceptible to recall bias.
+Previous that diets high in researches suggested antioxidants can protect against cancer, but the analysis of the European Prospective Investigation into Cancer and Nutrition (EPIC) cohort11concluded that no association between fruit and vegetable intake and breast cancer risk can be confirmed.
+On the other hand, a cohort study showed an association between bcarotene, vitamin C intake and lower breast cancer risk among postmenopausal women using exogenoushormones^{12.} These findings are in conflict with former research^{2, 10, 13}that showed no association between b-carotene, vitamin C and E intake and breast cancer Discrepancies in the associations between dietary antioxidants and breast cancer risk may due to differences in the adjustment variables, sample size, subgroups included in the study, study design and hormone receptor status of the tumour14-16.
+Protective effects of antioxidants were predominantly reported in some casecontrol studies^{17, 18} which are susceptible to recall bias.

-It has been hupothesized that dietary fiber lower the risk of breast cancerbut findings have been inconsistent19.
-Dietary fiber may play a role in breast cancer risk by way ofits ability to lower circulating estrogen concentrations through the inhibition of intestinal reabsorption of estrogens excreted in he bile and by an increase in their excretion20.
-Ferrari fecal et al. $(2013)^{21}$ demonstrated that there was an inversely association between risk of breast cancer with intakes of total dietaryfiber.
+It has been hypothesized that dietary fiber lower the risk of breast cancer but findings have been inconsistent19.
+Dietary fiber may play a role in breast cancer risk by way ofits ability to lower circulating estrogen concentrations through the inhibition of intestinal reabsorption of estrogens excreted in the bile and by an increase in their excretion20.
+Ferrari fecal et al. (2013)21demonstrated that there was an inversely association between risk of breast cancer with intakes of total dietary fiber.
 For vegetable fiber, it was observe a stronger associations for estrogen receptor-negative and progesterone receptor-negative than for estrogen receptorpositive and progesterone receptor-positive tumors.

 The third cohort study explored the physical activity association with breast cancer.
-Many studies have been conducted worldwide ^{22, 23}.
-It was observed thatthe risk of breast cancer among physically active women was reduced by 25% compared to the least active women24.
-The evidence for the inverse association of breast cancer with physical activity in postmenopausal women was classified as probable2 whilethe evidence in premenopausal women was more limited.
-In one large prospective study conducted in Europe, it was demonstrated that there is no any evidence of an association of in situ breast cancer risk with any subtype of physical activity, nor with total physical activity.
-The contrast between results is due to physicalactivity may have stronger effects on proliferation and late stage carcinogenesis and no informationon the duration and frequency of occupationalactivity25.
+Many studies have been conducted worldwide 22, 23.
+It was observed that the risk of breast cancer among physically active women was reduced by 25% compared to the least active women24.
+The evidence for the inverse association of breast cancer with physical activity in postmenopausal women was classified as probable2 while the evidence in premenopausal women was more In one large prospective conducted in Europe, it was demonstrated that there is no any evidence of an association of in situ breast cancer risk with any subtype of physical activity, nor with total physical activity.
+The contrast between results is due to physical activity may have stronger effects proliferation and late stage carcinogenesis and no information on the duration and frequency of occupationalactivity25.